 The middle ages to the industrial revolution

-By the 1500s the acne-sphere was just as interesting.
-From previously having some very prescient home remedies, skincare slipped backwards remarkably, maybe as an aftereffect of the dreaded dark ages.
+By the 1500s, the acne-sphere was just as interesting.
+From previously having had some very prescient home remedies, skincare slipped backwards remarkably, maybe as an aftereffect of the dreaded dark ages.

 Both raw honey and sulphur had endured ever since Ancient Egypt.
 Among middle class people, sulphur soap remained as an old favourite.

 However, in Elizabethan times the top fashion among women was to have an extremely pale, delicate looking complexion, maybe to mimic all those ancient portraits of Queen Elizabeth 1st.
 The solution for ordinary women was Venetial Ceruse, a thick, white lead-based paint.

 There was also a trend of using mercury make-up, a touted revolution in skincare which would replace sulphur and wipe out acne and blemishes better than anything.
 That was what the adverts said, but mercury is one of the most deadly compounds on planet earth.
 It reduces your IQ and it inflames acne.
 The inventor deserves a pat on the back for a good business idea, even if it was a scam, but that’s it.

 After the hard evidence-based methods of the Roman era, the superstition had crept back in.
 Everybody was terrified of witches and they got the blame for acne as well.

 The middle ages also marked the dawn of urine therapy, the treatment which sounds so crazy that it just has to work.
 Urine therapy and specifically the urea does have some benefits for clogged pores, but I don’t even want to mention them, in case you get tempted to use it.
 A common recommendation was to rub baby’s nappies on your face.